Digital • Social Media • SEO • SEM • PPC • Inbound • Content • Analytics

 Christina is a Digital Marketing Strategist with over a decade of marketing experience, focusing the past ten years on digital lead generation and website optimization.
 Christina is versed in search engine optimization, from site audits to complex strategy and individual tactical plans.
 Working primarily within the hospitality, healthcare, food and B2B financial, tech, and legal services, Christina has supported her clients’ business growth through successful digital marketing strategies.

-Candy is a former photojournalist in the U.S.M.C. and civilian storyteller with more than 25 years of experience creating content and connecting with audiences to elicit desired behaviors.
-Candy has helped both B2B and B2C organizations to achieve business goals through expertly crafted, original content.
+Candy, Creative Director at Snowbird Creatives, is a former photojournalist in the U.S.M.C. and civilian storyteller with more than 25 years of experience creating content and connecting with audiences to elicit desired behaviors.
+She has helped both B2B and B2C organizations to achieve business goals through expertly crafted, original content.
 Candy’s eclectic experience spanning print, video, and digital mediums combined with her journalism roots make her a results-driven, content-creating powerhouse.

 Kate is the VP of Marketing at NEMO Equipment in Dover, NH, where she leads marketing, creative, and brand strategy.
 NEMO is an award-winning designer of outdoor adventure gear, including tents, sleeping bags, sleeping pads, and camp furniture.
 Kate joined NEMO from neighboring Vermont, and brought more than 15 years of experience in branding and marketing, having led teams in large enterprises, small start-ups, big government, and as a consultant.
 She now lives on the seacoast and gets outside adventuring with her family and friends whenever possible.